ichisemasashi/Nim_in_action/nimprogramming/tmp.md

-Here, [i]{.var} and [j]{.var} would both get the initial value [1]{.lit}.
+Here, `i` and `j` would both get the initial value `1`.
 Most people avoid this notation, as it is not that clear.

 Finally, for variable declarations we can use type inference when we assign an initial start value, that is we can write